casangi/casagui/docs/source/design/boundary.rst

 :xref:`gclean` is a Python class which encapsulates the process layer of interactive clean.
 It allows for automated testing of all of the process interface of interactive clean as part of the standard (non-interactive) testing of the process layer.

 A :xref:`gclean` object is constructed with input parameters that are relevant to interactive use.
+Once constructed, :xref:`gclean` implements the `Python iterator protocol <https://docs.python.org/3/howto/functional.html#iterators>`_ This means that it provides :code:`__next__` and :code:`__iter__` functions.
+The :code:`__next__` function provides the functionality required for a  :xref:iterative image reconstruction using calls to :xref:`tclean` for the residual update step, calls to :xref:`deconvolve` for the model update step, and methods to manage iteration control state and checks for global stopping criteria.
+Each time a new :xref:`returndict` is returned as a result of a call to :code:`__next__`.
-:xref:`gclean` implements the functionality required for iterative image reconstruction using calls to :xref:`tclean` for the residual update step, calls to :xref:`deconvolve` for the model update step, and methods to manage iteration control state and checks for global stopping criteria.
-Iteration control state is maintained as a Python dictionary that grows with each set of iteration blocks that are executed, and summarizes the entire convergence history of the imaging run.
+The :code:`__next__` function is not invoked directly but whenever a new vaule is fetched from the iterator or with an explicit call via :code:`next(gclean_object)`.
+The :xref:`returndict` which is returned by :code:`__next__` contains the convergence information from previous calls along with the results from the new call.
+Iteration control state is maintained as the :xref:`returndict` grows with each set of iteration blocks that are executed, and summarizes the entire convergence history of the imaging run.
 This :xref:`returndict` is returned to the GUI and used to update the contents of the convergence plots and convergence state messages.

-:xref:`gclean` deviates somewhat from the typical generator by also including an :code:`update` function which accepts a dictionary of parameters to change for the next generation step.
+:xref:`gclean` deviates somewhat from the typical iterator object by also including an :code:`update` function which accepts a dictionary of parameters to change for the next generation step.
 These parameters are the modifications the user has indicated from the interactive clean GUI.